 How to Talk to Teens About Tragedy

-After a tragic violent incident like the mass shooting in Las Vegas earlier this week, it’s important to talk.
+After tragic violent incidents like the mass shootings in Sandy Hook, Las Vegas, and Parkland, it’s important to talk.
 Kids need to process what is happening.
 Therefore, the first step is opening the space for communication with teens about what happened.
 Discussing the event with a trusted adult—parent, grandparent, therapist, or guidance counselor—can help children and teenagers process their feelings.

 When something like this happens, people of all ages are affected on an emotional level.
 Our sense of safety and security is shaken.
 For children and teens, that distress can progress into anxiety and fear.
 It helps a lot to talk about it.
 Furthermore, by opening lines of communication, we deepen interpersonal connection and trust.

 Here are guidelines for communicating with teens about tragic events.

 How to Talk to Kids About Tragic Events and Teen Trauma